powdr-labs/powdr/book/src/frontends/README.md

 # Frontends

-While any frontend VM can be implemented in powdr asm, powdr comes with several frontends for popular instruction set architectures.
+While any frontend VM can be implemented in powdr-asm, powdr comes with several frontends for popular instruction set architectures.